How to Build a Year Round Capsule Wardrobe: 20 Pieces

 Simply imagine an open market of cheap goods shared by multiple fashion companies – each company exploits more resources (human or physical) to maximize its profits.
 In an unregulated industry, this becomes a “logical” strategy since the profits gains are private.
 However, the deleterious consequences are shared by all – both the people and the planet.

-Such endless commodification of natural and human resources leads to an oversaturated market, where more and more companies over-use and exhaust available environmental resources, hence, spawning fast fashion as a textbook tragedy of the commons.
+This endless commodification of natural and human resources leads to an oversaturated market, where companies over-use and exhaust shared environmental resources.
+Fast fashion is a textbook tragedy of the commons, and the harm falls across three shared resources in particular: the atmosphere (through emissions), water systems (through dyeing and fiber production), and human labor (through poverty wages and coercive conditions).

 The History of Fast Fashion: The Origins of Pre-Made Clothing